strangetom/ingredient-parser/docs/source/guide/normalisation.rst

 Units are made singular using a predefined list of plural units and their singular form.

 This step is actually performed after tokenisation (see :doc:`Extracting the features <features>`) and we keep track of the index of each token that has been singularised.
-This is so we can automatically re-pluralise only the tokens that were singularised after the labeling by the model.
+This is so we can automatically re-pluralise only the tokens that were singularised after the labelling by the model.

 .. literalinclude:: ../../../ingredient_parser/_constants.py
     :lines: 5-104